-- characterize the present state of the bay (including spatial and seasonal variation) relative to sediment-water nutrient exchanges and oxygen consumption and the rate at which organic and inorganic particulate materials reach deep waters and the sediment surface. - determine the long-term trends that might develop in sediment-water exchanges and vertical deposition rates in response to pollution control programs.

-3) integrate the information collected in this program with other elements of the monitoring program to gain a better understanding of the processes affecting Chesapeake Bay water quality and its impact on living resources.
+- characterize the present state of the bay (including spatial and seasonal variation) relative to sediment-water nutrient exchanges and oxygen consumption and the rate at which organic and inorganic particulate materials reach deep waters and the sediment surface. - determine the long-term trends that might develop in sediment-water exchanges and vertical deposition rates in response to pollution control programs. - 3) integrate the information collected in this program with other elements of the monitoring program to gain a better understanding of the processes affecting Chesapeake Bay water quality and its impact on living resources.
 Measurements of sediment-water nutrient and oxygen exchanges are made on a quarterly basis at four locations in the mainstem Bay, and at two key locations in each of three major tributary rivers (Patuxent, Choptank, and Potomac).
 Vertical deposition rates are monitored at one mainstem Bay location, in the central anoxic region.
 Measurements are made almost continuously during the spring, summer and fall periods, with a lower frequency during the winter.
 Activities in this program have been coordinated with other components of the Maryland Chesapeake Bay Water Quality Monitoring Program in terms of station locations, sampling frequency, methodologies, data storage and transmission, reporting schedules and data synthesis.
+This report integrates data from the 1 July, 1987 - 31 December, 1987 period with data collected since July, 1984.